-IT’S your birthday.
-You jump with excitement as you hear the sound of the letterbox slamming.
+IT’S his birthday.
+He jumps with excitement as he hears the letterbox slam.
 Dash downstairs to scoop up the scattered mail on the hallway floor.
-Rip open the envelopes at relentless speed and read the messages in your birthday cards.
-You instantly recognise the writing on the envelope of this particular card – Aunt Suzy.
-You grin with delight as you rip open the envelope to reveal not only a birthday card but also a rather generous cheque received from your favourite Auntie.
+Rip-open the envelopes at relentless speed and read the messages in the birthday cards.
+He instantly recognises the writing on the envelope of this particular card – Aunt Suzy.
+He grins with delight whilst ripping open the envelope to reveal not only a birthday card, but a rather generous cheque received from his favourite aunt.

-How do you thank Aunt Suzy?
+How does he thank Aunt Suzy?
 Flowers?
 Chocolates?
-After a few minutes of deliberation the answer is clear.
-No need to splash out on flowers or chocolates … it’s good to talk and Aunt Suzy would love to hear your voice.
-The answer is to give Aunt Suzy a call and show your appreciation.
-The phonebox is only a short stroll down the street.
+After a few minutes of deliberation, the answer is clear: no need to splash out on flowers or chocolates – it’s good to talk and Aunt Suzy would love to hear his voice.
+The answer is to give her a call and show his appreciation.
+The phone box is only a short stroll down the street.

-It’s ringing and after a few more rings you hear the ‘Hello’ from Aunt Suzy.
-Before you have a chance to respond to Aunt Suzy’s greeting, an annoying series of beeps belts into your ear.
-You had totally forgot about getting your coins ready to slot into the phonebox to make the call.
-You frantically twist and shake with one hand down the front pocket of your trousers trying to dig out the loose coins.
-You manage to dig out a couple 10p coins and frantically slide one into the pay slot.
+‘Hello?’
+Before he has a chance to respond to Aunt Suzy’s greeting, a annoying series of beeps belt through the receiver – totally forgot about getting the coins ready to make the call.
+He frantically twists and shakes with one hand down the front pocket of his trousers trying to dig out the loose coins.
+Eventually, he manages to dig out a 10p coin and slides it into the pay slot.

-Those annoying beeps kick in and you abruptly end the call.
-You trudge off with your heart beating twice as fast than when you first stepped into the tall red box.
-You giggle to yourself as you think about the randomness of Aunt Suzy.
-Just a quick simple call as made her day and provided her with enough gossip to last for the next 5 days!
+Those annoying beeps kick in and the call ends abruptly.
+He walks away with his heart beating twice as fast than when he first stepped into the tall red box.
+He giggles to himself whilst thinking about the randomness of Aunt Suzy.
+Just a quick simple call as made her day and provided her with enough gossip to last a few hours.